 Residents are not permitted to paint any University Housing owned buildings and/or surfaces and will be responsible for any charges accrued to restore walls, and/or remove any paint droppings.
+See D1.0 Damages and Vandalism for more information.

+P1.1.
 Spray paint is not allowed to be used or stored in residential areas; this includes, but is not limited to student rooms (suites, apartments, etc.), common areas, balconies, hallways, breezeways, stairwells, and atriums (exterior and interior).
 Should spray paint be used without following appropriate procedures, the responsible party will be assessed a fine of \$500 plus the cost to remove any paint overspray or droppings that spread to nearby surfaces.
 To request a location to use spray paint, please email housing@unf.edu at least one week before your requested date.